 How to Make Aloo Tikki

-Here are step-by-step directions on how to make crispy aloo tikki!
+Here are step-by-step directions for making street-style crispy aloo tikki:

-Form the patties: Divide the potato mixture into 8 portions.
-Apply a little bit of oil to your palms and use your hands to shape each portion into a round patty.
+- Form the patties: Divide the potato mixture into 8 portions.
+Apply a little oil to your palms, then use your hands to shape each portion into a round patty.
 The patties should be about ½-inch thick.
 (Pic 5, 6 & 7)

-Optional Step: Rub 1 teaspoon rice flour or cornstarch in your hands and lightly dust each patty with it.
+- Optional Step: Rub 1 teaspoon of rice flour or cornstarch in your hands, then lightly dust each patty with it.
 Wipe off any excess using a kitchen towel.
-Dusting is optional, but dries up any excess moisture on the surface and seals the patties, resulting in a crispier tikki.
+Dusting is optional, but it dries up any excess moisture on the surface and seals the patties, resulting in a crispier tikki.
 Feel free to skip. (pic 8)

-Frying tip: Check the temperature of the oil by dropping a small crumb.
+Frying tip: Check the oil temperature by dropping in a small crumb.
 If it starts sizzling and floats to the top, the oil is ready.

-Cool and serve: Once the tikkis are golden-brown and crispy on both sides, transfer them to a paper towel-lined plate and cool for 5 minutes.
+- Cool and serve: Once the tikkis are golden brown and crispy on both sides, transfer them to a paper towel-lined plate and let cool for 5 minutes.
 Serve with chutney or as desired.

 Alternative Method: Air Fryer Aloo Tikki

-- Preheat the air fryer to 375ºF and spray the air fryer basket with cooking spray.
+- Follow steps 1-6 for form patties.
+Preheat the air fryer to 375ºF and spray the air fryer basket with cooking spray.

 Serving Suggestions